Teaching your child to read will be one of the most rewarding experiences you’ll ever have.

 Playing a role in that process can be so much fun and also really important for you and your child.

-Here are 7 great reasons to teach your child to read at home
+Here are 7 benefits of teaching your child to read at home

 - Get to know what type of learner they are